Bogdanp/dramatiq/.github/ISSUE_TEMPLATE.md

 # Issues

 GitHub issues are for bugs.
-If you have questions, please ask them on the [discussion board](https://reddit.com/r/dramatiq).
+If you have questions, please ask them on the [mailing list](https://groups.io/g/dramatiq-users/topics).

 ## Checklist